Monads and theories: The monad--theory correspondence in practice

-On the other hand, by Example~\ref{ex:9}, $\mathbb{F}$ is a saturated class of arities, and the $\mathbb{F}$-\induced endofunctors are the finitary ones, so that by Theorem~\ref{thm:5} a monad on $\cat{Set}$ is $\mathbb{F}$-nervous just when it is finitary.
-Theorem~\ref{thm:1} thus specialises to the classical \emph{finitary monad--Lawvere theory} correspondence, while Theorem~\ref{thm:9} recaptures its compatibility with semantics. \item When $\E$ is locally finitely presentable and $\A = \E_{f}$, the category of $K$-nerves comprises by~\cite[Kollar~7.9]{Gabriel1971Lokal} precisely the \emph{finite-limit-preserving} functors $\E_f^\mathrm{op} \rightarrow \cat{Set}$.
-So an $\E_f$-pretheory $J \colon \E_f \rightarrow \T$ is an $\E_f$-theory just when each $\T(J\thg, a) \colon {\E_f}^\mathrm{op} \rightarrow \cat{Set}$ preserves finite limits; equally, by Yoneda, just when $J$ preserves finite colimits.
-So the $\E_f$-theories are~\cite{Nishizawa2009Lawvere}'s \emph{Lawvere $\E$-theories}.
+On the other hand, by Example~\ref{ex:9}, $\mathbb{F}$ is a saturated class of arities, and the $\mathbb{F}$-\induced endofunctors are the finitary ones; so by Theorem~\ref{thm:5}, a monad on $\cat{Set}$ is $\mathbb{F}$-nervous just when it is finitary.
+Theorem~\ref{thm:1} thus specialises to the classical \emph{finitary monad--Lawvere theory} correspondence, while Theorem~\ref{thm:9} recaptures its compatibility with semantics. \item When $\E$ is locally finitely presentable and $\A = \E_{f}$, the category of $K$-nerves is, by~\cite[Kollar~7.9]{Gabriel1971Lokal}, the full subcategory of $[\E_f^\mathrm{op}, \cat{Set}]$ on the \emph{finite-limit-preserving} functors.
+So an $\E_f$-pretheory $J \colon \E_f \rightarrow \T$ is an $\E_f$-theory just when each $\T(J\thg, a) \colon {\E_f}^\mathrm{op} \rightarrow \cat{Set}$ preserves finite limits.
+By the Yoneda lemma, this happens just when $J$ preserves finite colimits, so that the $\E_f$-theories are precisely~\cite{Nishizawa2009Lawvere}'s \emph{Lawvere $\E$-theories}.